Intrinsic Riemannian Functional Data Analysis for Sparse Longitudinal Observations: Application to longitudinal diffusion tensors

-For the Fr\'echet mean trajectories, the selected bandwidths via leave-one-out cross-validation are 4.2 and 5.7 for the AD and CN groups, respectively.
-The resulting trajectories, depicted in Figure \ref{fig:dti-mean}, where each tensor is visualized as an ellipsoid whose volume corresponds to the determinant of the tensor, suggest that, overall the averaged hippocampal diffusion tensor remains rather stable for the CN group; the tensors at age 55.2 and 93.5 that markedly depart from the others could be due to boundary effect, i.e., there are relatively less data around the two boundary time points.
+The estimated Fr\'echet mean trajectories are depicted in Figure \ref{fig:dti-mean} with the bandwith 4.2 for the AD group and 5.7 for the CN group, where each tensor is visualized as an ellipsoid whose volume corresponds to the determinant of the tensor.
+They suggest that, overall the averaged hippocampal diffusion tensor remains rather stable for the CN group; the tensors at age 55.2 and 93.5 that markedly depart from the others could be due to boundary effect, i.e., there are relatively less data around the two boundary time points.
 In contrast, for the AD group, the dynamic tensor varies more substantially, and the diffusion (measured by the determinant of tensors and indicated by volume of ellipsoids) seems larger.
 Also, the mean trajectory of the AD group exhibits slightly lower fractional anisotropy at each time point.
 Fractional anisotropy, defined for each $3\times 3$ symmetric positive-definite matrix $A$ by where $\rho_1,\rho_2,\rho_3$ are eigenvalues of $A$ and $\bar\rho=(\rho_1+\rho_2+\rho_3)/3$, describes the degree of anisotropy of diffusion of water molecules.
 It is close to zero unless movement of the water molecules is constrained by structures such as white matter fibers.
-The below-normal fractional anisotropy might then suggest some damage on the hippocampal structure for the AD group.
+The below-normal fractional anisotropy might suggest some damage on the hippocampal structure for the AD group.

-For the covariance function, the selected bandwidth is 3.5 for the AD group and 4.5 for the CN group.
-Shown in Figure \ref{fig:dti-pc} are the first three intrinsic Riemannian functional principal components that are mapped on $\dtispd$ via the Riemannian exponential maps $\Exp_{\hat\mu(t)}$.
+For the covariance function, Figure \ref{fig:dti-pc} shows the first three intrinsic Riemannian functional principal components that are mapped on $\dtispd$ via the Riemannian exponential maps $\Exp_{\hat\mu(t)}$, where the bandwidth is 3.5 for the AD group and 4.5 for the CN group.
 They respectively account for 40.2\%, 22.2\% and 7.0\% of variance for the AD group, and 40.7\%, 19.4\% and 8.0\% of variance for the CN group.
 These components, compared side by side in Figure \ref{fig:dti-pc}, exhibit different patterns between the two cohorts.
 For instance, the Riemannian functional principal components of the AD group show relatively larger diffusion and more dynamics over time.
 In addition, they exhibit relatively lower fractional anisotropy, which suggests that individual diffusion tensor trajectories in the AD group tend to deviate from their mean trajectory along the direction with below-normal fractional anisotropy.